4Subsea/waveresponse-python/docs/getting_started.rst

 You need to have Python installed on your system before you can use this package.
 Head over to `Python.org`_ for instructions.

-Python Version Support
+Python version support
 ----------------------
 Officially Python 3.8, 3.9, and 3.10.
 We aim to support the three most recent major versions.

-OS Support
+OS support
 ----------
 This package is tested with the latest Windows, MacOS, and Ubuntu (Linux) versions.